sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 07-09-2017

+- https://code.facebook.com/posts/274518539716230 Yarn 1.0 is out!
+Performance, workspaces (multi-projects in monorepo)
+- https://www.confluent.io/blog/simplest-useful-kafka-connect-data-pipeline-world-thereabouts-part-3/ Kafka implemented simili-Flume's interceptors to do simple stuff in the pipeline, without coding anything.
+(SMTs)
+- https://github.com/AssemblyScript/assemblyscript A subset of Typescript, compiling to webasm, good stuff, future is here.
+- https://medium.com/@dwalsh.sdlr/using-graphql-why-facebook-now-owns-you-3182751028c9 An analysis of the GraphQL patent

 # 06-09-2017

 - https://github.com/mr-mig/every-programmer-should-know Good list of things to know, and most to forget, but well..